Luxottica

-Luxottica Group S.p.A. is an Italian eyewear conglomerate and the world's largest company in the eyewear industry.
-It is based in Milan, Italy.
-Its best known brands are Costa, Ray-Ban, Persol, Oliver Peoples and Oakley.
+Luxottica Group S.p.A. is an Italian eyewear multinational corporation headquartered in Milan.
+As a vertically integrated company, Luxottica designs, manufactures, distributes, and retails its eyewear brands through its own subsidiaries.
+It is the largest eyewear company in the world.
+It is, since October 2018, a subsidiary of EssilorLuxottica, which arose out of a merger between the Italian company and the French ophthalmic optics corporation Essilor.

+Luxottica was founded in Agordo by Leonardo Del Vecchio in 1961 as a sunglasses manufacturer selling and branding under its own name.
+Del Vecchio quickly acquired numerous businesses in the pursuit of vertical integration, buying distribution companies rapidly and signing its first designer licensing agreement with Giorgio Armani.
+In 1990, the company listed American depositary receipts on the New York Stock Exchange where it traded until 2017.

-Luxottica is a vertically integrated company, which has been described as a monopoly—it designs, manufactures, distributes, and retails its eyewear brands through companies such as LensCrafters, Sunglass Hut, Apex by Sunglass Hut, Pearle Vision, Target Optical, and Glasses.com.
+Luxottica retails its products through stores that it owns, predominantly LensCrafters, Sunglass Hut, Pearle Vision, Target Optical, and Glasses.com.
 It also owns EyeMed, one of the largest vision health insurance providers.
-Luxottica's market power has allowed it to charge price markups of 1000%.

-Luxottica also makes sunglasses and prescription frames for designer brands such as Chanel, Prada, Giorgio Armani, Burberry, Versace, Dolce and Gabbana, Michael Kors, Coach, Miu Miu and Tory Burch.
+In addition to licensing prescription and non-prescription sunglasses frames for many luxury and designer brands including Chanel, Prada, Giorgio Armani, Burberry, Versace, Dolce and Gabbana, Michael Kors, Coach, Miu Miu and Tory Burch, the Italian corporation further outright owns and manufactures Ray-Ban, Persol, Oliver Peoples, and Oakley.
+Luxottica's market power has allowed it to charge price markups of up to 1000%.

-In January 2017, Luxottica announced a merger with Essilor.
+In January 2017, Luxottica announced its merger with Essilor, in which Essilor would buy Luxottica while Del Vecchio would become executive chairman of the combined company, as well as co-lead the company with then-Essilor CEO Hubert Sagnières.
 The combined entity would command more than one quarter of global value sales of eyewear.
 In March 2018, the European Commission unconditionally approved the merger of Essilor and Luxottica.
 On 1 October 2018, the new holding company EssilorLuxottica was born, resulting in combined market capitalization of approximately $70 billion.

 History

+Founding of Luxottica

 Leonardo Del Vecchio started the company in 1961, in Agordo north of Belluno, Veneto; today the company is headquartered in Milan, Italy.

-Del Vecchio began his career as the apprentice to a tool and diemaker in Milan, but decided to turn his metalworking skills to making spectacle parts.
-So in 1961, he moved to Agordo in the province of Belluno, which is home to most of the Italian eyewear industry.
+Del Vecchio began his career as the apprentice to a tool and diemaker in Milan, but he decided to turn his metalworking skills to making spectacle parts.
+In 1961, he moved to Agordo in the province of Belluno, home to most of the Italian eyewear industry.
 The new company was Luxottica s.a.s., a limited partnership with Del Vecchio as one of the founding partners.
 In 1967, he started selling complete eyeglass frames under the Luxottica brand, which proved successful enough that by 1971 he ended the contract manufacturing business.